Al Thowarah hot spring

-The al Thowarah hot spring, also called the Nakhal spring, is located a few kilometres from the Nakhal Fort in Oman, located off the road that connects Birka with Rustaq.
+The al Thowarah hot spring, also called the Nakhal spring, is located a few kilometres from the Nakhal Fort in Oman, located off the road that connects Barka with Rustaq.
 It is a green area where a spring forms a stream in a wadi (valley).

 It is one of the sites featured in a series of Oman landscape paintings by British artist Alan Reed.